 - Texas and federal felony convictions

 Additionally, if you or an incarcerated loved one are struggling with the penal system and with prisoner rights or issues such as:

 - Or matters such as relief from solitary confinement

-Many of these poor initial criminal defense efforts result in and arise from poor examination of and access to all relevant evidence, committing procedural, technical or judgmental omissions or errors, and putting next to no effort in jury selection and pre-trial research.
+Many of these poor initial criminal defense efforts result in and arise from a poor examination of and access to all relevant evidence, committing procedural, technical, or judgmental omissions or errors, and putting next to no effort in jury selection and pre-trial research.

-At other times, an appeals may be required despite initial defense attorney's best efforts, usually in cases where the initial attorney lacks relevant experience or the appropriate resources such as knowledgeable expert and forensic witnesses.
+At other times, an appeal may be required despite the initial defense attorney's best efforts, usually in cases where the initial attorney lacks relevant experience or the appropriate resources, such as knowledgeable experts and forensic witnesses.

 "A lot of lawyers write on their websites that they "fight" and that they work "tirelessly" for their clients.
 The truth is that being a lawyer is more than just fighting or working tirelessly.
 It's knowing what to do at the right moment to get a fantastic result for a client.
 I go to trial if I have to.
 I fight if I have to.
 But most of the time, my job is to help people who cannot help themselves."